VoxeLibre/VoxeLibre/README.md

 ## Completion status
 This game is currently in **alpha** stage.
-It is playable, but very unfinished, many bugs are to be expected.
+It is playable, but unfinished, many bugs are to be expected.
 Backwards-compability is *not* guaranteed, updating your world might cause small and big bugs (such as “missing node” errors or even crashes).

 The following main features are available:

-* Tools, weapons and armor
+* Tools, weapons
+* Armor (unbalanced)
 * Crafting system: 2×2 grid, crafting table (3×3 grid), furnace, including a crafting guide
 * Chests, large chests, ender chests, shulker boxes
 * Hunger